Lethal-Extended/Lethal-Extended/README.md

 - Employee Assignments!
 Complete assignments for more money!

 - Symbiosis!
 Monsters can interact with player objects on occasion

-- Pinging!
-You can now ping points of interest so that your teammates can see it! `Default key: T`

 - Some fire escapes aren't as they seem, make sure you inspect them carefully...